Lolson31/CSCE155-C-Lab11/worksheet.md

 # CSCE 155E
 ## Lab 11.0 Worksheet

-Name(s) and Login(s):
+Name(s) and Login(s):Luke Olson (laolson)

 1. Which RSS feed did you choose and what is the most recent story published through it?

 2. How many stories were available on the RSS feed when you executed your program?

 3. Closely examine the description and titles of each of the RSS items.
 Do you notice any weird characters or odd formatting?
    Can you explain them?